dusk-network/Poseidon252/README.md

 ## Sponge Hash

-The `Sponge` techniqe in Poseidon allows to hash an unlimited ammount of data into a single `Scalar`.
+The `Sponge` technique in Poseidon allows to hash an unlimited amount of data into a single `Scalar`.
-The sponge hash techniqe requires a padding to be applied before the data can be hashed.
+The sponge hash technique requires a padding to be applied before the data can be hashed.

-This is done to avoid hash collitions as stated in the paper of the Poseidon Hash algorithm.
+This is done to avoid hash collisions as stated in the paper of the Poseidon Hash algorithm.
 See: <https://eprint.iacr.org/2019/458.pdf>.
 The inputs of the `sponge_hash` are always `Scalar` or need to be capable of being represented as it.

 The module provides two sponge hash implementations:

 - Sponge hash using `Scalar` as backend.
-Which hashes the inputed `Scalar`s and returns a single `Scalar`.
+Which hashes the inputted `Scalar`s and returns a single `Scalar`.

 - Sponge hash gadget using `dusk_plonk::Witness` as a backend.
-This techniqe is used/required when you want to proof pre-images of unconstrained data inside of Zero-Knowledge PLONK circuits.
+This technique is used/required when you want to proof pre-images of unconstrained data inside Zero-Knowledge PLONK circuits.

 ## Merkle Hash